Vyslkb/photo-sharing/README.md

 # photo-sharing
-A photo sharing Rails application
+A photo sharing application built in Rails